-He founded the monthly Sports Car Market magazine twenty years ago, and it has developed into the authoritative informed voice of the collector car hobby.
-His second publication, Corvette Market magazine, launched in 2008, brings the same intellectual vigor and analysis to the Corvette marketplace as Sports Car Market does to exotics and classics.
+He founded the monthly Sports Car Market magazine twenty-nine years ago, and it has developed into the authoritative informed voice of the collector car hobby.
+Martin’s second publication, American Car Collector, launched four years ago, continues to be the fastest growing collector car publication in America.

 Martin’s columns on collecting and reviews of exotic cars, including the Ford GT and the Bentley Continental GT, have appeared in the New York Times.

-He is the Chairman of the Meguiar’s Collector Car Person of the Year Award Committee, is on the Board of Trustees of the LeMay Museum and the Hagerty-founded Collectors Foundation, and has served on the faculty of the Collier Museum symposium on Connoisseurship.
+He was the Chairman of the Meguiar’s Collector Car Person of the Year Award, is on the Board of Trustees of the LeMay Museum and has served on the faculty of the Collier Museum symposium on Connoisseurship.

 Martin brings an eclectic background to his passion for cars.
 His academic background includes the study of Intellectual History at Reed College, in Portland, Oregon, and study as a Dance Major at the Juilliard School in New York City.